angela-bi/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+One thing we wanted to consider was how portable our device would be, which included how big or small we wanted it to be (e.g. DJ-sensor is big), how stationary it would be between and during use (e.g. Extra Portable can be taken anywhere at any time).
+Another aspect we wanted to consider was the orientation of our device, and if it should prioritize surface area or height for stability since it's around alot of moving people.
+Another question we considered was our future endeavours in adding more inputs and outputs.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+We chose 1.
+Extra Portable!!

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+We wanted it to be relatively small (smaller than a computer) so it's portable, allowing the user to have a party anywhere!!
+We sacrificed the size and surface area for portability, and we decided to cover our prototype in a reflective surface.
+Since we want our speaker to fit inside our device, we need it to be big enough to contain the speaker but not much bigger beyond that.
+We wanted to add a handle so that the user could carry it anywhere with ease.

 Build a cardboard prototype of your design.